sugarlabs/musicblocks/README.md

 Music Blocks is being built from the ground-up, to address several architectural problems with this run.
 Since Music Blocks is a fork of Turtle Blocks JS, musical functionality was added on top of it.
 However, music is fundamental to Music Blocks.
-Besides, the Turtle Blocks JS started initially with handful of features, and was written without a complex architecture.
+Besides, the Turtle Blocks JS started initially with a handful of features and was written without a complex architecture.
 As Music Blocks got built on top of that, it got incrementally complex, but the architecture remained simple, thus resulting in a monolith.
 Also, the functionality is tightly coupled with the interface and native client API (Web API).